kartikag01/slack-whereby-extension/README.md

 ## Steps to use this
 - Repalce MY_SLACK_TOKEN with your token
-- Repalce MY_FAV_ROMMS with your room links
+- Repalce MY_FAV_ROOMS with your room links
 - npm run build
 - load folder `build` in unpack extension under `chrome://extensions/`